Danoloan10/gota-science/optical-fundaments.md

 ## Alteranative methods
 It is valued the use of other techniques, mainly projection based, with wave types that allow a sufficient resolution.

+# References

-[1]  Roingeard, P, Raynal, P‐I, Eymieux, S, Blanchard, E. Virus detection by transmission electron microscopy: Still useful for diagnosis and a plus for biosafety.
+[1]:  Roingeard, P, Raynal, P‐I, Eymieux, S, Blanchard, E. Virus detection by transmission electron microscopy: Still useful for diagnosis and a plus for biosafety.
 Rev Med Virol.
-2019; 29:e2019. doi.org/10.1002/rmv.2019
+2019; 29:e2019. <doi.org/10.1002/rmv.2019>